cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `FIREHOSE_KEEP_ALIVE`: Keep alive duration for the Firehose consumer.
 (Default: 25s)
 * `ADD_APP_INFO`: Enrich raw data with app info.
 A comma separated list of app metadata (AppName,OrgName,OrgGuid,SpaceName,SpaceGuid).
 (Default: "")
 * `ADD_TAGS`: Add additional tags from envelope to splunk event.
-(Default: false)
+(Default: false) (Please note: Adding tags / Enabling this feature may slightly impact the performance due to the increased event size)
 * `IGNORE_MISSING_APP`: If the application is missing, then stop repeatedly querying application info from Cloud Foundry.
 (Default: true)
 * `MISSING_APP_CACHE_INVALIDATE_TTL`:  How frequently the missing app info cache invalidates (in s/m/h.
 For example, 3600s or 60m or 1h).
 (Default: 0s)
 * `APP_CACHE_INVALIDATE_TTL`: How frequently the app info local cache invalidates (in s/m/h.
 For example, 3600s or 60m or 1h).
 (Default: 0s)